jonasry/raytrace/README.md

 This is a simple, portable ray tracing engine written in C++17.
 It renders a scene to an image file.

+# Structure

+    include/  contains header files (.h)
+    src/      contains implementation files (.cpp)
+    libs/     contains external libraries used by the application examples/ contains example files, not used by the application

 ## Prerequisites
 - A Unix-like system (Linux, macOS)
 - GNU Make